J-Lmb/CI-CD-pipeline-for-Node.js/README.md

 Before going any further, clone this GitHub repo on your local drive:

 git clone https://github.com/J-Lmb/CI-CD-pipeline-for-Node.js.git
+Create your package-lock.json and package.json containing your dependencies.

 5. Select the link for your master branch on your DevOps project dashboard.
 6. This link will open a the newly created Git repository on Azure with a sample code for your project.